-Project directors who are accountable for specific projects/programs are accountable for ensuring associated contractors follow this document to the extent they are required under TSR E - Environmental Management and the contract.
+Project directors who are accountable for specific projects/programs are accountable for ensuring associated contractors follow this document to the extent they are required under the TfNSW Standard Requirements (TSR).

 Contractors are accountable for following this document, where this guideline forms a part of their contract.